OT-Net: A Reusable Neural Optimal Transport Solver: The Proposed Algorithm

 The core task of deep learning is to learn the manifold structure of data and transform probability distributions.
 OT has a natural advantage in learning transformations between probability distributions.
 Hence, this section mainly discusses the implementation of probability distribution transformations by computing the OT map.
 Inspired by the AE-OT algorithm, a new solving algorithm is proposed, which is a reusable neural OT solver, its pipeline is shown in Fig. \ref{figure:OTnet}.

-From Fig. \ref{figure:OTnet}, the key to our algorithm is learning Brenier's height representation using the network $H_{w}$.
-Specifically, we can randomly select some samples in the target domain and learn the height representation through $H_{w}$.
-Then, we can use the learned Bernier's height representation to directly calculate the height vectors of the remaining samples.
-Even if new samples are added, the height vectors can be calculated directly using $H_{w}$, without further training and optimization.
+From Fig. \ref{figure:OTnet}, the key to our algorithm is learning Brenier's height representation using the network $H_{\Phi}$, where $\Phi$ is the network parameters.
+Specifically, we can randomly select some samples in the target domain and learn the height representation through $H_{\Phi}$.
+Then, we can use the learned Brenier's height representation to directly calculate the height vectors of the remaining samples.
+Even if new samples are added, the height vectors can be calculated straightforwardly using $H_{\Phi}$, without further training and optimization.
 Finally, Brenier's potential is obtained by substituting Eq. \eqref{eq:uh} whose gradient is the OT map.
 This greatly improves the computational efficiency and reusability of the OT map.
 Detailed numerical results are presented in section \ref{subsubsec3}.